-Rice cakes or tteok are a must try in Korea as they are known as Korea’s favorite dessert.
+Rice cakes or tteok are a must-try in Korea as they are known as Korea’s favourite dessert.
 With the perfect balance of sweetness, they also come in many different shapes, colours and sizes.
-The filling of the rice cakes are generally chestnut or sesame covered by a plain layer of rice.
-If you’re not a fan of dessert that is too sweet, then tteok were made just for you.
+The filling of the rice cakes is generally chestnut or sesame covered by a plain layer of rice.
+If you’re not a fan of dessert that is too sweet, then tteok was made just for you.

 We know that sometimes the language barrier can be an issue when visiting a new country so we’ve prepared some phrases that are helpful for when ordering your halal Korean food.

-I’m a vegetarian – 나는 채식자입니다, naneun chaesikja imnida
+I’m a vegetarian – 저는 채식자입니다, jeoneun chaesikja imnida

 Please remove the meat – 고기/햄 빼주세요 – Gogi pae juseyo